g-nery/g-nery/README.md

 # Welcome to my Github

-📜 Let's have a juice and exchange a little experience about technology?
+📜 A Control and automation engineer who really likes code.

 I've worked and am always learning about: